 - STEP 1 Determine where you want to mount the unit.
-Verify that the surface is smooth, flat, dry, and sturdy. - STEP 2 Drill two pilot holes into the surface 58 mm apart (about 2.28 in.). - STEP 3 Insert a screw into each hole, leaving a gap of 5 mm (0.1968 in.) between the underside of each screw head and the surface of the wall. - STEP 4 Place the unit wall-mount slots over the screws and slide the unit down until the screws fit snugly into the wall-mount slots.
+Verify that the surface is smooth, flat, dry, and sturdy. - STEP 2 Drill two pilot holes into the surface 58 mm apart (about 2.28 in.).
+Make sure that the holes are at the same height above the floor so that the unit is level and secure in either of its two safety-certified orientations. - STEP 3 Insert a screw into each hole, leaving a gap of 5 mm (0.1968 in.) between the underside of each screw head and the surface of the wall. - STEP 4 Place the unit wall-mount slots over the screws and slide the unit down until the screws fit snugly into the wall-mount slots.